Once a month, on the third Sunday, join us for an informal Congregational Conversation after the service, at about 11:20.

 At the end of the conversation we’ll do a quick process check, either by voice or on paper.

 The conversation will happen in a corner of the sanctuary — we’ll gather chairs and make as large a circle as needed.
-Childcare will be provided.
+People can opt to participate via Zoom.